citelao/cse452-computer-graphics/README.md

 ### Additions

-Vector normalization is now a const operation.
+Vector normalization is now a const operation.w

 ## Shapes